Florida virus cases soar, hospitals near last summer’s peak

 Florida hospitals reported more than 8,900 patients with COVID-19 on Thursday, according to data from the U.S. Department of Health and Human Services.
 The Florida Hospital Association said the state peaked at 10,179 cases last July.

-The patient number on Thursday was five times higher than a month ago, and it quickly climbed from a little less than 5,500 in just one week.
+The patient number on Thursday was five times higher than a month ago, and it quickly climbed from about 5,500 in just one week.

 “What’s extraordinary is the speed at which we are currently seeing new cases,” said Dr. Vincent Hsu, executive director of infection prevention and hospital epidemiologist at AdventHealth in Orlando.
 “The slope is pretty steep, and we haven’t seen the end of it.
 This is still coming.”